ADHD Treatment Options

 Included on This Page:

-- Symptoms of ADD/ADHD
+- Symptoms

-- Causes of ADD/ADHD
+- Causes

-- Consequences of not treating ADD/ADHD
+- Consequences of not treating

 - The 7 Types of ADD/ADHD

-- ADD/ADHD Treatment
+- ADD & ADHD Treatment

-- ADD/ADHD Treatment & Counseling Options in Arizona
+- Treatment & Counseling Options in Arizona

-Symptoms of ADD/ADHD
+Symptoms

-- Distractibility – Individuals with ADD/ADHD tend to be more aware of their environment than others.
+- Distractibility – Individuals with ADHD tend to be more aware of their environment than others.
 This awareness makes them easily distracted by outside stimuli and causes them to become more easily distracted from a task.

 - Poor impulse control – An individual might speak before thinking, leading to inappropriateness or misunderstanding.